Global small solutions to 2-D incompressible MHD system: The Proof of Lemma

-{\bf Acknowledgments.} F. Lin is partially supported by the NSF grant DMS 0700517.
-P. Zhang is partially supported by NSF of China under Grant 10421101 and 10931007, the one hundred talents' plan from Chinese Academy of Sciences under Grant GJHZ200829 and innovation grant from the National Center for Mathematics and Interdisciplinary Sciences, CAS.
+{\bf Acknowledgments.} We would like to thank Dr. Zhen Lei for pointing out a mistake in the earlier version of Lemma \ref{lemf1}.
+F. Lin is partially supported by the NSF grants DMS 1065964 and DMS 1159313.
+Both L. XU and P. Zhang are supported by innovation grant from National Center for Mathematics and Interdisciplinary Sciences.
+L. Xu is partially supported by NSF of China under Grant 11201455.
+P. Zhang is partially supported by NSF of China under Grant 10421101 and 10931007, the one hundred talents' plan from Chinese Academy of Sciences under Grant GJHZ200829.